 The first thing you need to do is to organize your debts based on type.
 Debts can usually be categorized as unsecured and secured.

 In bankruptcy, a 341(a) Meeting of the Creditors is a hearing where the trustee examines the debtor under oath.
 The trustee is appointed by the Department of Justice – they represent the creditors, and their main aim is to find any assets that can be liquidated and sold off for creditors for their benefit.
 Because of this, they will want to know if you personally signed and reviewed the petition, that you are who you say you are, and that you’ve been truthful and honest about your financial affairs.

 Compared to single people, debtors looking to file for bankruptcy while they’re married have additional issues to consider — whether they should file jointly with their spouse, or just by themselves?
-People who live in California and New Mexico, where community property laws apply, adds some additional wrinkles to the calculus.
+People who live in California, where community property laws apply, adds some additional wrinkles to the calculus.